GirishTabaraddi/StudentDB/README.md

 	→ quit
 	← 200 Closing connection.
 Bye bye!

-Use a Poco::Net::SocketStream for the connection to the server.
+Use a boost iostream for the connection to the server.
 Once established, it can be used like any other std::iostream.

 Note that the server has a timeout of 5 seconds.
 If no command is received within this time span, the connection is closed automatically.